How Much Does it Cost to Run Energy-efficient Electric Heaters Wall Mounted?

 4. Cool-Touch housing: Consider models that have a cool-touch housing design.
 This means that even when the heater is in use, the exterior remains cool to the touch.

 5. Tube-heater guards: Another brilliant alternative to cool-touch housing is tubular heater guards.
-These heating guards provide a robust barrier between the heater and curious pets or children.
+These heat guards provide a robust barrier between the heater and curious pets or children.
 The fortified barrier protects your valuables from fire hazards.

 Tips for Safe Usage